-Welcome to dkhometree blog.
+Welcome to dkhometree.
 I call it dkhometree because I’m D.K.
 (Dennis Koenig) and this is my home tree on the web, from which you can browse the rest of my webwoods.
-It’s a personal blog with no mission; just a place to share some things with friends, wanna-be friends, and curious followers.

-Anything else you want to know or say, Contact Me.
-It will be fun.
+Anything else you want to know or say about me, Contact Me.
+Otherwise, be nice or leave.

 Heaven is by favor; if it were by merit your dog would go in and you would stay out.
 Of all the creatures ever made he (man) is the most detestable.
 Of the entire brood, he is the only one…that possesses malice.
 He is the only creature that inflicts pain for sport, knowing it to be pain.
 The fact that man knows right from wrong proves his intellectual superiority to the other creatures; but the fact that he can do wrong proves his moral inferiority to any creature that cannot. ― Mark Twain

 I’m no more misanthropic than Mark Twain.
 Despite his opinion of humanity, Twain was genial and sociable, like me, but more.
 I am nicer to be with when I am alone.
 Ask anybody.

 dkhometree™ – YOU ARE HERE

 The Balsamean™ (Ball-sah-MAY-en)– Balsamea is the forest refuge I live in, named for Abies balsamea, the balsam fir tree.
 Living there makes me The Balsamean, of course.
 The blog is about my forest-dependent lifestyle and the nature of things here.
 It’s a biophilia thing.

 Balsamea is a relationship, the product of the union of my nature with these woods.